-So what should you wear post-op and home?
+So what should you wear post-op and at home?
 Here’s what I’ve learned just a few days into my own recovery.

-- When leaving the hospital, I suggest comfy lounging pants, pajama pants or yoga pants (non-compression) in a size up in case your tummy is swollen.
-Depending on the time of year, a t-shirt, sweatshirt or cute pajama shirt will work.
+When leaving the hospital, I suggest comfy lounging pants, pajama pants, or yoga pants (non-compression) in a size up in case your tummy is swollen.
+Depending on the time of year, a t-shirt, sweatshirt, or cute pajama shirt will work.
 Don’t forget shoes that just slip on.
 You may not feel like bending over to tie your shoes.
 One of my friends wore a lightweight, loose, knee-length maxi dress home and around the house.
-Look for anything that will not sit on your incisions.
-Remember you are going home from surgery and not going to a party.
-Brush your hair and your teeth and throw your hair into a messy bun for the ride home.
-You may not feel like changing clothes again when you get home, so wear anything you will be comfortable sleeping in.

-comfortand they stretch to your tummy size.
+They may also give you some lovely panties to wear home.
+I suggest those, they are more comfortable than they look!
+You may have a slight period post-surgery and this will keep you from messing your nice panties up.
+The key here is comfort and they stretch to your tummy size.
 If you wear your own, look for granny panties that will not bother your belly button or sit on your incision and ones that will be comfortable sleeping in and be a little stretchy because your tummy will be swollen.
 This is not the time for thongs!

-- Wear anything that doesn’t sit on your incisions and doesn’t press on your tummy.
+Wear anything that doesn’t sit on your incisions and doesn’t press on your tummy.
 I loved the lounge/pajama pants that were drawstring because they were loose enough to pull over my belly button or I could have them down really low and either way they were comfortable and super cute.
 I wore them for two days straight!
 I slept mostly anyway!